KENDALL CALL

 Read More

-December sunlight sliced through the french doors and fell in a swath on my kitchen island.
-Having just come home from taking the kids to school, I dropped my keys next to the sink and inhaled the silence of the empty house.
-Another day of rushing Rowan through his morning routine had me on edge. […]
+December sunlight sliced through the French doors and fell in a swath on my kitchen island.
+Home from taking the kids to school, I dropped my keys next to the sink and inhaled the silence of the empty house.
+Another day of rushing Rowan through his morning routine had me on edge.
+I regretted yelling […]

 Read More